 The controller's main function is to control compressors and condensers so that operation all the time takes place at the energy-optimum pressure conditions.
 Both suction pressure and condensing pressure are controlled by signals from pressure transmitters.

-Capacity control can be carried out by suction pressure P0, media temperature S4 or separate control pressure Pctrl (for cascade).
+Capacity control is carried out by suction pressure P_0 on the two circuits.